Chinese warty newt

 The Chinese warty newt (Paramesotriton chinensis) is a species of salamander in the family Salamandridae.

 It is found only in China, with a range extending from Chongqing to Hunan, Anhui, Zhejiang, Fujian, Guangdong, and Guangxi Provinces in Central China.

 Its natural habitats are subtropical or tropical moist lowland forests, rivers, and freshwater marshes.

-It is threatened by habitat loss.
+It is not considered threatened by the IUCN.
 Female Chinese warty newts reach total length of 151 mm, males are slightly shorter.